-- Line a 9x13 pan with foil and lightly spray with non-stick cooking spray.
+- Line a 9×13 pan with foil, allowing the ends to hang over the sides of the pan (do not use parchment) and lightly spray with non-stick cooking spray.

-- In a large bowl, cream together the butter and sugar.
-Add the flour and salt and mix just until dough forms.
+- In a large bowl, cream together the butter and sugar using a hand mixer.
+Add the flour and salt and mix just until large crumbles form.

-- Press the dough evenly into the pan, building the crust up on all sides.
+- Press the dough evenly into the pan, ensuring to build the crust up on all sides.

-- Bake the crust for 15-20 minutes or until lightly golden brown.
-Allow to cool for 20-30min.
+- Bake the crust for 15-20 minutes or until VERY lightly golden brown.
+Allow to cool for 30min before starting the filling mixture.

-- In another large bowl, whisk together the eggs, sugar, zest, lemon juice and flour.
+- In another large bowl, whisk together the eggs, sugar, flour, zest & lemon juice.

-- Pour into the cooled crust.
+- Pour the lemon mixture into the cooled crust.
 Bake for 30-35 minutes until filling is set (it can be slightly jiggly in the middle).
 Allow to cool to room temperature and chill in the refrigerator for at least 2 hours (best overnight).